Print this page

 ●Image flat file: OPT or LFP files only.
 The image flat file links the metadata flat file to associated TIFF images.

-When you import flat files, you can copy all associated full-text OCR and native source files to Ringtail.
-When you add a flat file job, Ringtail automatically saves all job settings and field mappings for later use.
+When you import flat files, you can copy all associated full-text OCR and native source files to the application.
+When you add a flat file job, the application automatically saves all job settings and field mappings for later use.

-Use the following guidelines to load non-native data into Ringtail using the flat file import feature.
+Use the following guidelines to load non-native data into the application using the flat file import feature.

-●Data load file (.DAT file): DAT file must be in ANSI encoding.
-The first line in the load file contains the field names.
+●Data load file (.DAT file): The first line in the load file contains the field names.
 Each subsequent line in the load file represents the metadata for a document.
-The following are the supported standard delimiters:
+The following standard delimiters are supported :

 oField delimiter: ( ¶ ) character 020